openpatch/scratch-for-java/README.md

 * blocks which are not listed above are currently missing
 * sprites can not sense something.
 E.g.: a color or another sprite
-* sprites can not speak or thing
+* sprites can not speak or think

 ## How to install Scratch